-This report satisfies the requirements of Government Code section 77001.5, which requires the Judicial Council to adopt and annually report on judicial administration standards and measures that promote the fair and efficient administration of justice, including, but not limited to, the following subjects: (1) providing equal access to courts and respectful treatment for all court participants; (2) case processing, including the efficient use of judicial resources; and (3) general court administration.
+The Judicial Council should approve the transmittal of the attached report to the Legislature, Standards and Measures That Promote the Fair and Efficient Administration of Justice.
+Government Code section 77001.5 requires the Judicial Council to adopt and annually report on judicial administration standards and measures that promote the fair and efficient administration of justice, including, but not limited to, the following subjects: (1) providing equal access to courts and respectful treatment for all court participants; (2) case processing, including the efficient use of judicial resources; and (3) general court administration.

-Previous Council Action
+Relevant Previous Council Action

-This 2017 report to the Legislature does not make recommendations and is being submitted to the council for information purposes only.
-The council approved the 2016 report to the Legislature at its October 2016 meeting, the 2015 report at its October 2015 meeting, the 2014 report at the October 2014 meeting, and the 2013 report at the December 2013 meeting.
-Previous reports to the Legislature were submitted but not approved by the Judicial Council, because protocol at that time did not require council action on reports that did not include recommendations.
+The council has received this report since 2013.
+Previous reports were submitted but not approved by the Judicial Council, because protocol at that time did not require council action on reports that did not include recommendations.